 The dosage of Avigan to treat COVID-19 disease patients is currently being evaluated in various clinical studies.
 In a phase 2 study in Boston, Massachusetts, Aviagn tablets are being evaluated: on the first day, once for 1600 mg, twice a day; From the 2nd day to the 10th day, once for 600 mg, twice a day; maximum of 10 days for oral administration of the drug.

 However, reports indicate Avigan cannot be administered to expecting mothers or those who may become pregnant.

-On September 2, 2020, a study from India found the side-effect profile of the drug also seems acceptable with asymptomatic hyperuricemia and mild, reversible elevation in transaminases being the most frequently reported adverse effects.
+On September 2, 2020, a study from India found that the drug's side-effect profile also seems acceptable, with asymptomatic hyperuricemia and mild, reversible elevation in transaminases being the most frequently reported adverse effects.
 In the Indian trial, no special safety signal was elicited.
-It is however teratogenic and must never be used in pregnant women.
+However, it is teratogenic and must never be used in pregnant women.